www-ninja/full-stack-exercise/README.md

 Below is a list of user stories corresponding to our acceptance criteria.

-1. Filter out createdAt and updatedAt fields from the /team endpoint response.
+1. Filter out `createdAt` and `updatedAt` fields from the `/team` endpoint response.

-1. Alphabetically sort the /team endpoint response by first name.
+1. Alphabetically sort the `/team` endpoint response by first name.

-1. I can fill out a form with my team member information as per the data model (see `backend/model.js`).
+1. I can fill out a form with my required team member information as per the data model (see `backend/model.js`).

 1. Submitting the form will create a new team member in the database that persists on reload.